martin-cossy-atwork/terraform-aws-region-prompt/README.md

 # terraform-aws-region-prompt
 example for reproducing the issue as described in https://github.com/hashicorp/terraform/issues/8680

 (!)
-Please notice that the prompt for `provider.aws.region` will only occur if your `~./aws` credential configuration is missing the configuration for the default region.
-If not Terraform may silently just read and use those credentials instead of the ones declared configured in the AWS provider.
+Please notice that the prompt for `provider.aws.region` will only occur if your `~./aws` credential configuration is missing the entry for the default region.
+If not, Terraform may silently just read and use those credentials instead of the ones declared in the AWS provider.

 known affected terraform versions `0.7.2`, ` 0.7.3`,  `0.7.4`, `0.7.5` and `0.7.6`.